Verb to be ESL Games, Activities and Worksheets

 ESL Verb to be Activity - Grammar and Speaking: Forming Sentences from Prompts, Controlled Practice - Group Work - Elementary (A1-A2) - 25 minutes

-In this enjoyable verb to be activity, students practice exchanging information about different people living on a street.
+In this enjoyable verb to be speaking activity, students practice exchanging information about different people living on a street.
 The aim of the activity is to find out who lives in the other houses on the street and to write all the details on the worksheet.
 To do this, students take on the role of the person on their card and talk to the other members of their group, exchanging information using the verb to be, e.g. 'I’m Chloe.
 I’m at house number 1 with Leo.
-I’m 32 years old and Leo is 33'.
+I’m 32 years old and Leo is 33.'
 When the students find out about other people who live on the street, they pass the information on to other students using the third-person singular, e.g. 'Alex is at house number 2.
 He is 30 years old.
-He is single'.
+He is single.'
 When everyone has finished, review the answers with the class.

 Park Street Preview